Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/screen-capture-window-reference.md

 | **Live**           | The first row.
 Select it to view the selected device's screen live.
 Refer to [View the device screen live](screen-capture-live-stream.md). |
 | A screenshot       | Named after its file, without the `.png` extension.
 Screenshots are saved automatically when you capture them, so every capture stays until you delete it. |

-Screenshots are stored in your project, in `UserSettings/AndroidLogcat/Screenshots`, and are named `<device id>_<number>.png`.
-They are not part of your build.
+Screenshots are stored in your project, in `Library/AndroidLogcat/Screenshots`, and are named `<device id>_<number>.png`.
+They are not part of your build, and deleting the `Library` folder deletes them with it.

 To work with a screenshot in the list: